 When we were at a play centre a few weeks ago, we spotted a really cute setup for an indoor pretend campfire and decided to make one for ourselves at home for some imaginative playtime.

 To make your own rainy day campfire, you will need:

 - Long sticks for “roasting” marshmallows

 - 5 to 8 pieces of brown construction paper

-Be sure to FOLLOW our Pretend Play Pinterest board for more great ideas!
-Follow One Time Through’s board Pretend Play on Pinterest.
+Follow our Pretend Play Pinterest board for more great ideas!

 Thanks for playing along!
-To find even more fun and educational activities as well as positive parenting tips, follow us on Facebook, Twitter, and Google+.
+To find even more fun and educational activities as well as positive parenting tips, follow us on Facebook, and Twitter.

 What a great idea!
 I absolutely love the cotton wool marshmallow -so cute!